Abdullahsrwr/chatting-server/README.md

 **Project Information**
 =====================

-The purpose of this project was to create file sharing software.
-The file sharing system will expose a directory of files on the server to clients directly.
-The file sharing clients will connect to a central server, which will respond to a single client command, and then disconnect.
-Each time the client needs to issue another command, it will reconnect before sending the command.
+The purpose of this project was to create a multithreaded chat server and client with a JavaFx UI on the client end.
+Client Starts with asking for a username, then asks for a password which is set in ChatServerThread.java.
+Once account is logged into server you can send messages and refresh the message list.
+Sending a message sends a message and refreshes the message board to the latest messages, and the refresh button updates message board to the latest messages.

 **Instructions**